Updated: Jul 2

 History of Lavender

 Lavender is believed to be from the Mediterranean, Middle East and India.
 Its history goes back some 2500 years.
-Lavender is a flowering plant of the mint family known for its beauty, its sweet floral fragrance and its multiple uses.
+Lavender is a flowering plant of the mint family known for its beauty, sweet floral fragrance and multiple uses.

 Lavender is really easy to grow, although in hot weather and if in a pot, don't let it dry out.
 You could try growing it from seed, cuttings, plugs (like I have below) or potted plants.

 Over the years I have grown lavender from plugs and potted plants.
-I love to dry the flower heads to make small scented drawer cushions and use in biscuits.
+I love to dry the flower heads to make small scented drawer cushions and use them in biscuits.
 If looking to enjoy the flowers right away be sure to invest in potted plants.

 This year I have planted a lavender Munsted hedge purchasing 20 fragrant plugs for only £15 + PP from Blooming Direct (UK).
 They arrived very quickly and in good condition.